Mg1055/Mihir_AZMSSQL-Training/README.md

 # Mihir_AZMSSQL-Training

-learner_trainer_all : This folder contains all iterations of the project along with other independent components such as otp_login and new_user.
+LnT : This is the feedback based project where a teacher can ask students various types of questions.

 T-SQL Project : This is the project where different queries are on a sample database (adventureworks)